Officials describe threats following 2020 election

 Cybersecurity and election administration experts in the Trump administration said the 2020 election was secure, and no evidence have widespread fraud has been found.
 But Trump and an army of his supporters have aggressively promoted the false narrative that the election was stolen from him and have pushed for audits led by people who share their views.

-Most prominently, a post-election review led by the Arizona Senate Republicans confirmed Biden’s victory in Maricopa County but spread falsehoods about malfeasance that ignored basic facts about how elections are run.
+Most prominently, a postelection review led by the Arizona Senate Republicans confirmed Biden’s victory in Maricopa County but spread falsehoods about malfeasance that ignored basic facts about how elections are run.

-Michael Adams, the Republican Secretary of State of Kentucky said said he’s faced verbal abuse form Democrats accusing him of promoting vote suppression.
+Michael Adams, the Republican Secretary of State of Kentucky, said he’s faced verbal abuse from Democrats accusing him of promoting vote suppression.

 An exodus of experienced election workers would have ripple effects that undermine the ability to efficiently run trustworthy elections, experts said.